Cheap self-catering holidays

-Cheap villas and apartments via Airbnb, HomeAway & more
+Cheap villas and apartments via Airbnb, Vrbo & more

-This guide shows the top holiday rental booking sites, how to grab late deals and tips to haggle the price down.
-Plus find out how to protect against fake villas and apartments, and pay safely.
+Book the right way and holiday rental sites let you snap up five-star private accommodation for two-star hotel prices.
+This guide shows the top holiday rental booking sites, how to grab late deals, and tips to haggle the price down.

 Is a holiday rental right for you?

-Whether it's a villa in Vendée, a cottage in Cornwall or an apartment in Amsterdam, mega bargains are available by booking private holiday properties directly from owners.
+Whether it's a villa in the Algarve, a cottage in Cornwall or an apartment in Edinburgh, mega bargains are available by booking private holiday properties directly from owners.
 Facilities vary wildly, but most are great for self-catering, and many include pools and barbecues.

 These pads aren’t for people who like to be waited on hand and foot – guests usually do their own cleaning and washing up.
 But if you don’t fancy battling for a sun-lounger each morning, private properties can offer space for groups of friends or families with kids who need to let off steam.